Dynamic-Capital/Dynamic-Capital/dynamic-capital-ton/contracts/README.md

 # Dynamic Capital Token (DCT) Jetton

-This directory contains the Tact implementation of the Dynamic Capital Token (DCT) jetton master and wallet contracts.
+This directory contains the Tact implementation of the Dynamic Capital Token (DCT) jetton master and wallet contracts alongside a FunC reference implementation that is compatible with TON Discovery scanners.
 The contracts are based on the standard jetton template with the following extensions:

 - **Hard-cap supply** — minting is only allowed while `genesisClosed == false`, and the total supply can never exceed 100,000,000 DCT (with 9 decimals).